SchemaFactory Class

 Remarks

-The value of this field, a "node identifier", uniquely identifies a node among all other nodes in the tree.
+The value of this field, a "node identifier", is a string which identifies a node (or nodes) among all nodes in the tree.
 Node identifiers are strings, and can therefore be used as lookup keys in maps or written to a database.
-When the node is constructed, the identifier field does not need to be populated.
-The SharedTree will provide an identifier for the node automatically.
-An identifier provided automatically by the SharedTree has the following properties: - It is a UUID. - It is compressed to a space-efficient representation when stored in the document. - A compressed form of the identifier can be accessed at runtime via the Tree.shortId() API. - It will error if read (and will not be present in the object's iterable properties) before the node has been inserted into the tree.
+When the node is constructed, the identifier field does not need to be specified.
+When an identifier is not provided, the SharedTree will generate an identifier for the node automatically.
+The identifier generated by the SharedTree has the following properties:

 However, a user may alternatively supply their own string as the identifier if desired (for example, if importing identifiers from another system).
-In that case, it is up to the user to ensure that the identifier is unique within the current tree - no other node should have the same identifier at the same time.
-If the identifier is not unique, it may be read, but may cause libraries or features which operate over node identifiers to misbehave.
+In that case, if the user requires it to be unique, it is up to them to ensure uniqueness.
 User-supplied identifiers may be read immediately, even before insertion into the tree.

 A node may have more than one identifier field (though note that this precludes the use of the Tree.shortId() API).